Tajín is an iconic Mexican chilli lime seasoning. It is tart, a bit smoky and has a mild spicy kick.

 For the lime component, you can also use dehydrated lime juice.
 But ground black lime powder or lime zest works great and can be made from fresh limes at home.

-2. Chilli lime seasoning (shop-bought alternative)
+2. Chilli lime seasoning (best store-bought alternative)

 3. Chilli flakes, salt and citrus zest (all-natural substitute)